The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

-Ysolda loves sharing different designs and unique ideas.
-Her tenacity and perseverance lead her to trying to understand how things worked in construction and techniques in knitting.
+Ysolda loves sharing designs and ideas.
+Her tenacity and perseverance lead her to understanding how things worked in construction and techniques in knitting.

-What We Love: Ysolda loves bringing out new projects and her designs are unique.
-They also have great tutorials for the beginner knitter, or those who need a bit of help.
-There is much to explore on her site as well as her shop.
+I Love: She has great tutorials for the beginner knitter, or those who need help.
+There is much to explore on her site and shop.

 Fringe Association by Karen Templer

-Karen is always more than happy to hear that someone has been inspired to try a new skill, or that they saw a link to the perfect pattern for their work from her blog.
+Karen is always happy to hear someone has been inspired to try a new skill, or they saw a link to the perfect pattern for their work from her blog.

 Wendy Knits by Wendy Johnson

-Wendy Knits is a lifelong knitter obsessed with all sorts of knitting techniques and traditions.
-Her designs are inspired by a number of different methods including Fair Isle and Lace.
+Wendy Knits is a lifelong knitter obsessed with knitting techniques and traditions.
+Her designs are inspired by methods like Fair Isle and Lace.

-What We Love: Wendy Knits has some wonderful paid and free patterns and tips for new knitted creations.
+I Love: Wendy Knits has wonderful paid and free patterns and tips for new knitted creations.